Skip to main content

 North Carolina Academy of Family Physicians

 The North Carolina Academy of Family Physicians (NCAFP) is the state’s largest specialty medical association, with a membership of over 4,000 family physicians, family medicine residents and medical students.
 The NCAFP is a federated chapter of the American Academy of Family Physicians and was originally chartered in 1948.
-Membership if FREE for students and when you join the AAFP, you automotically become an member of the State Chapter.
+Membership if FREE for students and when you join the AAFP, you automatically become an member of the State Chapter.
 The NCAFP is committed to the future of primary care in North Carolina and offers several family medicine experiences, funding opportunities, and more to medical student members.
 Select here to read more.

 AAFPAmerican Academy of Family Physicians